 Notes

-- Don't overcrowd the pan, else the chicken will not crisp up and will start to steam instead.
+- Don’t overcrowd the pan, or else the chicken will not crisp up and will start to steam instead.
 If the pan is small, sear it in 2 batches.
 Then add all the chicken back to the pan and add stock and rosemary.

 - Substitute Chili powder with paprika or adjust the quantity of chili powder as per taste.